 I hope the colored candle he lit and his private talk with Jesus will bless whatever is happening in his life.

-Built in 1874, the Jaro Cathedral was mostly destroyed in an earthquake and restored in 1956.
+Built in 1874, the Jaro Cathedral is mostly destroyed in an earthquake and restored in 1956.
 Its unique feature is the belfry located across a busy street from the cathedral, the site of the original cathedral building.
-Another unique and miraculous feature is the 400-year-old statue of Mary holding Jesus in one arm and a lit candle in her other hand.
+Another unique and miraculous feature is the 400-year-old statue of Mary who holds Jesus in one arm and a lit candle in her other hand.

-Mary is now housed in a glass case on a balcony just above the cathedral entrance door.
-There are many theories, myths, and legends handed down over the years regarding the origin of the statue of Mary.
+A glass case on a balcony just above the cathedral entrance door now houses Mary.
+Many theories, myths, and legends try to explain the origin of the statue of Mary.

-One tradition holds that a small statue of Mary, about one foot high, was found in by a fisherman on the banks of Iloilo River.
-Over the years she has grown in size, now standing nearly 5 feet tall.
-Another legend claims the statue would occasionally disappear from the church early in the morning.
-When this happened, it was reported that a beautiful lady with long, flowing hair was seen at the artesian well in the plaza bathing her child.
+One tradition holds that a fisherman on the banks of the Iloilo River finds a small statue of Mary, about a foot tall.
+Over the years she grows in size and now stands nearly 5 feet tall.
+Another legend claims the statue occasionally disappears from the church early in the morning.
+When this happens, a beautiful lady with long, flowing hair is seen at the artesian well in the plaza bathing her child.